Knowledge

 • When there's been a substantial change in building materials or construction costs

-What is Included in a Reinstatement Valuation?
+What is Included in a Reinstatement Cost Assessment?

 • The cost of demolishing the existing structure and clearing the site